Campbell of Breadalbane: History, Heraldry, and Tartan

 The Coat of Arms of Campbell of Breadalbane, specifically for the Campbell of Glenorchy, was officially recorded in the Ordinary of Arms between 1672 and 1677.
 This coat of arms is a powerful symbol of the clan's identity.
 It illustrates the Campbell of Breadalbane's prominence within the Scottish nobility, reflecting their vast territorial holdings, maritime influence, and distinguished heritage.

-Explore Your Clan Campbell of Breadalbane in Tartan Vibes Clothing
+Explore Your Clan Campbell in Tartan Vibes Clothing

 Clan Campbell of Breadalbane Crest